 2. Use mobile payments frequently

-Ensure you frequently use these services whether buying airtime credit or paying for goods or services.
-Doing this enables you to leave behind transaction trails in the system database that proves that you actually use that particular service.
+Ensure you regularly use these services whether buying airtime credit or paying for goods or services.
+Doing this enables you to leave behind transaction trails in the system database that proves that you use that particular service.

 Do not delete mobile payment SMS messages

-Whenever you receive or send money via any mobile payment service (Mpesa, Airtel Money, Orange Money etc) do NOT delete the messages.
+Whenever you receive or send money via any mobile payment service (Mpesa, Airtel Money, Orange Money etc.), do NOT remove the messages.

 This goes for when you purchase airtime or pay for goods and services via these platforms.